 Key Differences

 The ISO and the IEC jointly developed the ISO/IEC 27000 series as an international standard for various organizations, not just the government sector.
-As a result, there are government-specific needs in CMMC, but ISO/IEC 27000 family does not have any of those criteria.
+Therefore, there are government-specific needs in CMMC, but the ISO/IEC 27000 family does not have any of those criteria.

 Commonalities

 These guidelines include an organized security program, a codified risk assessment methodology, and customized information security controls.
-Given that such a significant portion of CMMC is derived from the NIST controls, it is inevitable that there will be a substantial amount of overlap with the ISO/IEC 27000 family.
+Given that such a significant portion of CMMC is derived from the NIST controls, there will inevitably be substantial overlap with the ISO/IEC 27000 family.

 Should You Have Both Or Choose Between Them?